fergarrui/ethereum-graph-debugger/README.md

 * The control flow graph is drawn from the static bytecode, so there can be nodes without all edges, a symbolic execution would be needed.
 Maybe will be added in future releases
 * Transactions executed in the runtime bytecode are supported (for example, the constructor execution of a contract cannot be debugged right now)
 * You must provide a node URL that supports `debug_traceTransaction`, like Geth or Ganache, therefore, Infura is not supported
-* It only supports Solidity for now, but planning to make it more modular to support different languages (if the compiler gives source mappings)
+* It only supports Solidity or bytecode for now, but planning to make it more modular to support different languages (if the compiler gives source mappings)
 * The interface is quite ugly, but usable
 * Not really a limitation, but the editor syntax highlighting is set to Javascript at the moment
 * Probably many more